abdulqudusyusuf/spotify-data-analysis/README.md

 3. **For All The Dogs** – Drake
 4. **Might Delete Later** – J. Cole
 5. **Honestly, Nevermind** – Drake

+**Insight**: One album (Some Sexy Songs For You) heavily outperformed the rest, but Drake’s influence is present throughout, with J. Cole breaking through as the only other major presence.

 ---